Laxman-SM/cloudExplorer/README.md

 docker build -t cloudexplorer .
 ```

-# Running the container - CLII
+# Running the container - CLI

 To use enviornment variables to store S3 account information when using the Cloud Explorer CLI instead of uploading an s3.config file: